Political Science Degree

-Political scientists study the institutional, legal and ethical arrangements of governments, societies and power.
+Political science degrees allow students to study the institutional, legal and ethical arrangements of governments, societies and power.

 Our students address central questions of contemporary life, such as: How does society organize and use power to establish civil order?
 How do we balance the freedom of the individual with the responsibilities of a large and diverse society?
 What role should the United States play on the world stage?
 How do our core values influence our public policy choices?